 On top of the cardboard, put layers of newspaper.
 Again, don’t use the slick ad pages but just the regular newspaper pages.
 Arrange them kind of like shingles so no weeds can grow through.
 Dampen again and stomp–carefully this time, because you’ve got two wet materials to deal with.

-The final step is to cover the newspaper layer with a thick layer (like 2 inches or more) of shredded leaves, straw, or other “brown” composting material.
+The final step is to cover the newspaper layer with a thick layer (2 inches or more) of shredded leaves, straw, or other “brown” composting material.
 Then add alternating layers of “green” composting material, like veggie scraps, manure, lawn clippings, etc. and “brown” composting material.

 The final step?
 Wait.
-It takes several months for the grass to die and for the lasagna layers to break down and turn into rich, useable soil.
+It takes several months for the grass to die and for the lasagna layers to break down and turn into rich, usable soil.

 Double digging is a soil preparation technique that most people haven’t heard of.
 It’s very labor-intensive and is used for plants with deep roots like carrots or beets.